JPaulMora/BypassUAC/README.md

  - Increased delay value will increase chances of a successful payload.

 The best method is to know your target, make as many tests as possible so you can get an average.

-Copyright (C) 2014  Juan Pablo Mora johmora12@engineer.com This program is under the terms of the GNU General Public License version 2